Lokavaluto/monujo/README.md

 ## Prepare app for build

-This will copy the assets into the android and ios directories and make sure the platforms have all their needed dependencies
+This will copy the assets from `dist/` folder into the android and iOS directories and make sure the platforms have all their needed dependencies

 ```
 npx cap sync